 We look at how chartered accountants are addressing the UN Sustainable Development Goals, and how the profession could be impacted by them in the coming years.

-The UN Sustainable Development Goals (SDGs) underpin the 12 month “When Chartered Accountants Save the World” series.
+The UN Sustainable Development Goals (SDGs) underpin ICAEW's “When Chartered Accountants Save the World” series.
 The goals sum up the largest and most pressing issues facing our population and our planet.
 Each theme in this content series highlights how chartered accountants’ work can help solve some of the challenges encompassed by the goals, and how the world’s increasing focus on the SDGs is shaping the future of the profession.

 Taken together, the 17 goals aim to “end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030,” as the UN Development Programme describes it.
 The goals are also integrated so that we will only achieve progress on one of the goals if we make progress on the rest.
 ICAEW is supporting work to deliver the UN SDGs by 2030.